BigBangData/PythonDFS/README.md

 	- Test any order
 	- Test `GET` or `PUT` within `LIST`

 ## Demo

-In this .gif I demonstrate some ways to test the file system for reliability when one server is down.
+Here I show some ways to test the file system for reliability when one server is down.
 On the left are the three servers up (DFS1, DFS2, DFS3) and on the right the client (DFC).
-In a realistic implementation the servers would just be up and running in the background.

 ![image: PythonDFSdemo](./images/PythonDFSdemo.gif)

 ## Problems Fixed